statbiophys/soNNia/README.md

 qm=SoNNiaPaired()

 ```
-SoNNia keeps all the functionality of SONIA.
-As an example you can infer a linear SONIA model using SoNNia using the following definition of the model:
+SoNNia keeps all the functionalities of SONIA.
+As an example you can infer a linear SONIA model with SoNNia using the following definition of the model:

 ```
 from sonnia.sonnia import SoNNia